thestormforge/optimize-controller/docs/parameters.md

 ### Parameter Manipulation

-Sometimes it is necessary to manipulate a parameter value to consume it in a patch.
-To support this, patches are evaluated as [Go templates](https://golang.org/pkg/text/template/) with the added [Sprig](http://masterminds.github.io/sprig/) template functions.
+Sometimes it is necessary to manipulate a value to consume it in a patch.
+To support this, patches are evaluated as [Go templates](https://golang.org/pkg/text/template/), with [Sprig](http://masterminds.github.io/sprig/) template functions included to support a variety of operations.
 Additional template functions are also available:

 - **percent**
   Return the integer percentage.